 Secondary investing is the business of buying limited partnership interests from investors in funds prior to their maturity.
-There are several motivating interests for a limited partner to opt out of its commitment during the life of the fund.
+There are several motivating interests for a LP to opt out of his or her commitment during the life of the fund.
 In some cases the investor's strategy or target allocation might change.
-The investor might become unable or unwilling to meet its commitment.
+The investor might become unable or unwilling to meet his or her commitment.
 Whatever the cause, the most likely solution is a sale to a third party, e.g., a secondary buyer.
-In most cases the general partner will control the sale.
+In most cases, the general partner will control the sale.
 In the case of very large sales, an auction may take place among larger secondary funds.
-At this writing there are numerous multi-billion dollar secondary funds pursuing this strategy.
+At this writing, there are numerous multi-billion dollar secondary funds pursuing this strategy.
 We think that the auction process tends to drive up prices, thus diluting return potential.
 But there are a handful of smaller, focused, exclusively secondary funds that deal one-on-one with general partners for smaller interests that have produced high, counter-cyclical returns by raising and disbursing small funds aimed at "bite-sized" investments.
 The typical approach is to carefully evaluate each partnership interest based on the underlying company valuations, thereby lessening risk and accelerating returns.
 The advantage of these funds is that the money goes out faster, there is little or no "J-Curve" effect and returns occur earlier.
-Secondary investing, opportunistically, is an excellent enhancement to a diversified program.
+Secondary investing, opportunistically, can be an excellent enhancement to a diversified program.
 It can also serve to accelerate attaining an investor's target allocation to the asset class.
+(See White Paper No. 45 for an in depth look at secondary investing.)